 The previous crash records database was based on a 30-year-old system that could not keep up with needed changes.
-Minnesota needed to move forward in the information that was captured, system efficiencies, and accuracy.
+Minnesota needed to move forward in what was captured, efficiencies, and accuracy.
 The Model Minimum Uniform Crash Criteria (MMUCC), a national model of crash data elements, has established a way for state data to become national data.
 One paramount factor that helped to shape the solution was officer safety - collecting data and clearing the scene quickly was a top priority.
 Old manual processes and business rules were sources of error that could be eliminated through technology.